aropjoe/hyperion2/README.md

 # Project Hyperion

-Hyperion a platform for small businesses to make sense of data.
+Hyperion is a platform for Nigerian businesses to make data driven decisions.